SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ## <a name="viewing-devices"></a>Viewing Devices

-To view all devices connected to your account click **All devices** in the Devices menu in the navigator.
+To view all devices connected to your account click "All devices" in the "Devices" menu in the navigator.

 A comprehensive device list will be displayed.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_DevicesList.png" alt="Device List" style="max-width: 100%">

-### Device list
+### <a name="device-list"></a>Device list

-For each device the device list provides the following information:
+For each device the device list shows the following information provided in columns:

 |Column|Description|
 |:---|:---|